nastyagurskaya/file-sorting-test-app/README.md

 ## Edge cases and tests

 The tests assert behaviour, not existence.
-The sorter tests run with the default worker count, so they exercise the parallel path.
+The sorter tests don't set a worker count, so the sorter uses one worker per core and the tests exercise the parallel path.

 Core properties, checked on generated data split into several runs:

-- Output is ordered by `(Text, Number)` — `OutputIsOrderedByTextThenNumber`.
+- Output is ordered by `(Text, Number)`: `OutputIsOrderedByTextThenNumber`.
-- Output is a permutation of the valid input lines, with nothing lost, duplicated or invented — `OutputIsPermutationOfValidInput`.
+- Output is a permutation of the valid input lines, with nothing lost, duplicated or invented: `OutputIsPermutationOfValidInput`.

 | Edge case | Test |
 |---|---|